michael finnegan, PH.D.

-Andy hails from Ontario, Canada where he has lived most of his life.
+Andy hails from Ontario, Canada with stops in Alberta, New Brunswick and Germany.
 Recently, he moved to California and joined the QuantumCamp team as a Math Curriculum Developer.
-He has a Bachelor of Mathematics from the University of Waterloo as well as a diploma in Game Programming from Humber College.
-Andy is excited to apply his knowledge to help develop our L3 and 4 and High School curriculum.
-His past experience in web development and technical support has allowed him to take over some duties in this area as well.
-Andy's passions include games of all kind including their design and theory, pop culture, hiking and spending time with his wife and furry family.
+Andy graduated with a Bachelor of Mathematics from the University of Waterloo in his first post-secondary excursion and later returned to obtain a diploma in Game Programming from Humber College.
+Andy loves math and computing and is using those passions to develop our L3, L4 and High School curriculum.
+His past experience in web development and technical support has allowed him to step into a tech support role as well.
+Andy's passions include games of all kinds including their design and theory, pop culture, hiking and spending time with his wife and furry family.

 Director of Business Operations